cruzchris117/Scratchpad/README.md

 # Scratchpad
 just testing stuff out
-and this sentance is the new addition to my readme
+and this sentance is the new addition to my readme.
+With spelling correction.